acarsgithub/DataRecording/README.md

 * https://www.intelrealsense.com/sdk-2/

 From here, we discovered that the librealsense library will provide the most useful functionalities and tools needed for our progress.
-Intel provided this library to all programmers through their github repository - the link is below...
+Intel provided this library to all programmers through their github repository - the following is the github link to the repository

 * https://github.com/IntelRealSense/librealsense